mugen609/bigbox-native-res-setup/emulation_station.md

 └─[Eizo FG2421 Monitor]
 (1080p 120Hz, 4:3 or TATE)
 ```
 The system outputs native resolutions (224p–720p) via HDMI, upscaled by a scaler to a modern display.
-Below is the signal flow for my setup, adaptable to other GPUs, scalers, or monitors.
+Above is the signal flow for my setup, adaptable to other GPUs, scalers, or monitors.